 - The state of Hawaii adjusted the 2010 Census P.L [94-171] redistricting data to remove non-resident military personnel and non-resident students.
 Information on this adjustment is available on their website.
 Hawaii

-- Congressional districts are identified by a 2-character numeric FIPS code.
-Congressional districts are numbered uniquely within state.
-The District of Columbia and the Commonwealth of Puerto Rico have the code of 98, which identifies their status with respect to representation in Congress:
+- Congressional districts are identified by a 2-character numeric FIPS code and a 2-character numeric district code.
+This generates congressional districts that are numbered uniquely within state.
+The district code used by the Census Bureau for at large states is 00.
+The District of Columbia and the Commonwealth of Puerto Rico have the district code of 98, which identifies their status with respect to representation in Congress: